 Photographs – although I take photographs, sometimes I need something different and love the images I find on Unsplash.

-Substack – I’m currently writing my newsletters in Substack.
+Substack – I’ve previously written my newsletters in Substack.
 I like the pared down interface and the simple design.
 It’s free to use.